nBLOG

 This is more of a result from my biking; while it would be nice to use still cameras for much more detailed pictures, it’s very difficult to keep on busting out and “setting up” when you’re busy negotiating terrain (let alone taking pictures while riding).
 The real thrill of Mountain Biking is in the paths you take… the more challenging the better.
 And the only way to capture that sort of thing is by video while in motion.

-So I got the ContourHD, because it’s, if I’m not mistaken, the first and only high definition camera of its class1 in the market today – at least as of this posting.
+So I got the ContourHD, because it’s, if I’m not mistaken, the first and only high definition camera of its class 1 Wearable/helmet cameras in the market today – at least as of this posting.
 I kinda got spoiled by the hi-def video on the LX3 that watching something on anything less than a 16:9/720p resolution looked “old.”

 Helmet & bicycle handlebar mounts